-We are very pleased ACME corporation has signed on as a customer.
-We are very pleased Yai Lark joined our executive team.
-We are very pleased to have won the most awesomest award ever.
+We are very pleased to announce our company has signed a new customer.
+We are very pleased a new executive as joined our team.
+We are very pleased to have won an award.

-Still, “very pleased” continues to make its way into organizational announcements.
+Still, it continues to make its way into organizational announcements.

 Is it hard to write quotes?
 Yes.
 That’s why you shouldn’t.

-My suggested remedy is an extremely complex and novel idea: interview the person you’re quoting.
-Ask questions.
-Ask hard questions.
-Ask questions a reporter might ask.
-Use that information to get their perspective and use their words, their language and their meaning to draft a quote worthy of an announcement.
+Use that information to get their perspective, their words, their language, and their meaning, in order to draft a quote worthy of an announcement.

 If you enjoyed this post, you might also like: